-(4) The state of the s Ctaff Dovelonment Activities Interventions: (data supports this Person(5) Imeline steps to implement intervention and why these students are -13-4 ţ Intervention falling below proficiency or college-ready benchmark) Accountable End 1.
-Implement IXL as a resource to target gap Entire Staff Through IXL Training Homeroom teachers will be able to areas on standards as revealed through 2024- Professional explore IXL data and discuss standards alignment with NWEA MAP data during 2025 Development that students were able to master after Homeroom classes on Wednesdays for a School Schedule implementing targeted instruction based selected focus group of students assigned Year Homeroom on NWEA scores to review with staff. to work with Math teachers.
-All other expectations and Homeroom classes will also be working guidance on IXL skills-based learning during this Academic Support Time.
-2. Utilize MAP math assessment to track Entire Staff Through Test Schedule Mathematics department will present progress and improve growth in weak 2024- Professional MAP math data during grade level areas for students.
-2025 Development meetings and discuss individual levels for School Schedule all students.
-Year Department Meeting Schedule 3.
-Create and utilize local assessments to Entire Staff Through Professional Teachers will participate in professional inform instruction, tracking data from 2024- development development to learn how to create and local assessments to inform instruction 2025 Collaboration to implement local assessments, as well as and target areas of concern School create and how to use data correctly to inform • Year analyze data instruction.
-4. Adjust schedules of struggling math Mathematics Through Graduation Continued focus on updates of state students to meet their graduation Department 2024- Pathway graduation requirements. requirement needs.
-2025 Scheduling Guidance School Senior Meetings Department Year The second secon 5.
-Provide Academic Support After-School Entire Staff Through Staff Workers Teachers will continue to look at best 2024-25 After-School practices for reinforcing student Space
+Interventions: (data supports this intervention and why these students are falling below proficiency or college-ready benchmark) Person(S) Accountable Timeline Start - End Steps to implement Intervention Staff Development Activities 1.
+Implement IXL as a resource to target gap areas on standards as revealed through alignment with NWEA MAP data during Homeroom classes on Wednesdays for a selected focus group of students assigned to work with Math teachers.
+All other Homeroom classes will also be working on IXL skills-based learning during this Academic Support Time.
+Entire Staff Through 2024- 2025 School Year IXL Training Professional Development Schedule Homeroom expectations and guidance Homeroom teachers will be able to explore IXL data and discuss standards that students were able to master after implementing targeted instruction based on NWEA scores to review with staff.
+Utilize MAP math assessment to track progress and improve growth in weak areas for students.
+Entire Staff Through 2024- 2025 School Year Test Schedule Professional Development Schedule Department Meeting Schedule Mathematics department will present MAP math data during grade level meetings and discuss individual levels for all students.
+Create and utilize local assessments to inform instruction, tracking data from local assessments to inform instruction and target areas of concern Entire Staff Through 2024- 2025 School Year Professional development Collaboration to create and analyze data Implementation of PLC Teachers will participate in professional development to learn how to create and implement local assessments, as well as how to use data correctly to inform instruction.
+Adjust schedules of struggling math students to meet their graduation requirement needs.
+Mathematics Department Guidance Department Through 2024- 2025 School Year Graduation PathwaySchedulingSenior Meetings Continued focus on updates of state graduation requirements.